ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 ### Reward

-Scalar

-Delayed

-Sparse
+The reward is a scalar signal sent at each step (it can be zero).
+The reward for an action can often be **delayed** - making assigning credit to the correct action difficult.

+The reward signal can also be **sparse** - the most extreme cases being environments where all rewards are zero except the terminal state (such as Go or Chess).

-A well defined reward signal is a limit for applying RL
+A well defined reward signal is a limit for applying reinforcement learning.
+Autonomous driving is a good example - the reward function for driving has to be designed to balance safety, speed etc.

+> The Reward Engineering Principle = As reinforcement learning based AI systems become more general and more autonomous, the design of reward mechanisms that elicit desired behaviours becomes both more important and more difficult - [Reinforcement Learning and the Reward Engineering Principle](http://www.danieldewey.net/reward-engineering-principle.pdf){ width=50%, height=50% }

-Maximising expected return is making an assumption about the nature of our goals
+Maximising expected return is also making an assumption about the nature of our goals

-*Goals can be described by the maximization of expected cumulative reward*

-Do you agree with this?
+*Goals can be described by the maximization of expected cumulative reward* - do you agree with this?
+Think about

 - happiness
 - status
 - reputation

 Think about the role of emotion in human decision making.
-Is there a place for this in RL?
+Is there a place for this in reinforcement learning

-> The Reward Engineering Principle = As reinforcement learning based AI systems become more general and more autonomous, the design of reward mechanisms that elicit desired behaviours becomes both more important and more difficult - [Reinforcement Learning and the Reward Engineering Principle](http://www.danieldewey.net/reward-engineering-principle.pdf){ width=50%, height=50% }

 ### Policy $\pi(s)$